denniskaselow/dartemis/README.md

 using an alias.
 Please file a [new issue](https://github.com/denniskaselow/dartemis/issues/new) if it doesn't work and you have to use an alias.

+If you have a component wth a constructor with a function body, use `this` to reference class variables and methods.
+The transformer will not analyze whether a variable in the body is locally scoped or not and only turns `this` into `pooledComponent`.

-Extra Caution: Debugging a transformed file in the Dart Editor is not possible but works fine in Dartium.
+Extra Caution: Debugging a transformed file in the Dart Editor is not possible because lines don't match but it works fine in Dartium.

 Documentation
 =============